RPVote/voting-rights/motivation.md

   one](bisg.md) on BISG itself.

-* **Performance Analysis:** `eiCompare` also contains tools to analyze maps and predict whether the maps with 'perform', that is, enable minority voters to elect their preferred candidates.
+* **Performance Analysis:** `eiCompare` also contains tools to analyze maps and predict whether the maps will 'perform', that is, enable minority voters to elect their preferred candidates.
 Performance analysis uses BISG as well, in combination with more advanced spatial methods.
 To learn more about it, see [this tutorial](performance_analysis.md) that walks through an application of performance analysis to assess real maps that proposed as part of the East Ramapo case.

+These tools helped the NAACP win the East Ramapo School Board case.
+We envision them being applied in future voting rights cases throughout the United States, particularly leading up to widespread 2021 redistricting.

 ## Project Goals